 Our course options include Event Management, Music Journalism, Music Business, Music Production, Songwriting or Professional Musicianship (Vocals, Guitar, Bass and Drums).
 Clicking on a course brings up all of its essential information, including a brief description, course duration, module breakdown, assessment methods, entry requirements, fees and any other additional points.
 You can use this information, along with our in-depth course descriptions on the BIMM website, to ensure you’re making the correct selection through UCAS.

 In order to make the correct course selection, you’ll need to note the correct corresponding course code, institution code and campus name.
 These will be listed together on the relevant UCAS webpage and at the top of our own course descriptions page (see the coloured box in the image).

 To complete this step, carefully submit the course code, institution code and campus name you’ve chosen when making your course selection on the UCAS site.
 You’ll also need to select which year you’d like to start the course.

 Now, you’ll be prompted to input details on your past and current educational achievements, including any predicted grades you’ve yet to receive.
-This can include school grades, college qualifications and any other official grading you’ve received on your instrument (if applicable).
+This can include school grades, college qualifications and any other official grading you’ve received on your instrument or area of specialism (if applicable).

 Next, you’ll need to add your employment history.
 This is where you can add details of what sort of jobs you may have had and how long you were employed for.
-Don’t worry if you have nothing to add here.
+Don’t worry if you have nothing to add here though.